26th May, 2021 — Good Sports

-With a roof to protect members from sun and rain, the air-conditioned hub is set in park-like grounds.
-It also has facilities to host meetings and events.
-Phil even has an eye on outdoor films for the kids in the future.
+With a roof to protect members from sun and rain, the air-conditioned hub is set in park-like grounds and has facilities to host meetings and events.
+Phil even his eyes on outdoor films for the kids in the future.

-Some people want a social experience and a casual barefoot playing atmosphere.
-However, others are keen competitors who don’t want to muck around.
+While some people want a social experience and a casual barefoot playing atmosphere, others are keen competitors who don’t want to muck around.
 Phil’s job is to bring the best of everything together, and he knows Good Sports can help.

-Healthier and happier members at Brighton Bowling Club
+Healthier and happier members at the Brighton Bowling Club

 Good Sports offers free tools and materials to guide the club and its members toward healthier and inclusive behavior.

-“Everybody needs to be active and get some exercise for at least half an hour a day, so if you can play bowls it helps.
-I’ve played against people from eight years old to 105,” Phil said.
+“Everybody needs to be active and get some exercise for at least half an hour a day, so if you can play bowls … I’ve played against people from eight years old to 105,” Phil said.
 “The spread of people that can play this game is absolutely enormous.”

 Even the humble Good Sports bar mats help promote smarter drinking habits.